Azure/azure-docs-sdk-dotnet/api/overview/azure/search.documents-readme.md

 }
 ```

-You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.3.0/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig
+You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.4.0/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig
 deeper into the requests you're making against the service.

+See our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Search.Documents_11.4.0/sdk/search/Azure.Search.Documents/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ## Next steps

 * Go further with Azure.Search.Documents and our [samples][samples]
 * Watch a [demo or deep dive video](https://azure.microsoft.com/resources/videos/index/?services=search)
-* Read more about the [Azure Cognitive Search service](https://docs.microsoft.com/azure/search/search-what-is-azure-search)
+* Read more about the [Azure Cognitive Search service](/azure/search/search-what-is-azure-search)

 ## Contributing